Just Like Home

 As you can see the lazy young 'uns didn't make it down for the atrt of breakfast.
 We proceeded without them.

-over-priced so I wrote down a few of the most interesting titles than ordered them from Half.com when I got home.
+the most interesting titles than ordered them from Half.com when I got home.
 We did find a little mini-tapestry that we bought to add to our travel room collection in our den.

 Our next stop was the National Wallace Monument